Marathon Digital Holdings Inc. (MARA) Shares Up Despite Recent Market Volatility

-Marathon Digital Holdings Inc. (NASDAQ: MARA)’s stock price has increased by 1.92 compared to its previous closing price of 6.26. however, the company has experienced a -4.35% decrease in its stock price over the last five trading days.
+Marathon Digital Holdings Inc. (NASDAQ: MARA)’s stock price has increased by 1.48 compared to its previous closing price of 6.09.
+Despite this, the company has experienced a -5.07% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/24/22 that Occidental Petroleum, Coinbase, fuboTV, Apple: What to Watch in the Stock Market Today

 Is It Worth Investing in Marathon Digital Holdings Inc. (NASDAQ: MARA) Right Now?